nk019/hackthon-jaipur/README.md

-it uses openai api to genrate text. so if you running just the code then you should have openai module installed in your device. it can done by command: pip install openai
+it uses openai api to genrate text. so if you running just the code then you should have openai module installed in your device. it can done by command: pip install openai you may need to make an api key, you can do that by visiting openai site

+thnks:)